Builders are starting to install fiberglass doors in the new houses they construct.

 If you choose the oil-based bonding primer, then you’ll have to wait longer for it to dry.

-The faster bonding primers are based from water or shellac.
+The faster bonding primers are based on water or shellac.

 You can also go with latex primers that can work with most types of fiberglass and fiberglass paints.

 Make sure, you do not use etching primers as they are not compatible with textured fiberglass doors.

 What is the Best Way to Paint a Fiberglass Door in Your House?

-The best way to paint a fibreglass door is by using a painter’s synthetic brush.
+The best way to paint a fiberglass door is by using a painter’s synthetic brush.

 I don’t recommend using a paint spray gun for FRP doors unless you are an expert in the field.